dead-claudia/lifted-pipeline-proposal/pipeline-chain.md

 # Pipeline manipulation

+*If you want the theory, this is roughly and loosely modeled on monads, filterables, with a few pragmatic functional differences and additions.*

 Sometimes, you want to manipulate the contents of a pipeline.
 There exist methods that help you do this already, like `Array.prototype.map` and `Array.prototype.filter`, but there currently is no generic way of just defining it for everyone.
 It'd be nice if we didn't have to filter or uniquify an array, an observable, and a Node.js stream in three different ways.
 It'd also be nice if we could just have one `scan` and one `uniq` to do it all, rather than one for each type (Lodash `_.transform` and `_.map(array, 'key')` for arrays, `.scan` and `obs.groupBy(func = x => x).mergeAll()` for RxJS observables).
 This is where this proposal comes in.

 This requires a new primitive like `Symbol.chain` for invoking a callback and returning based on its result.
 The callback returns one of three types (a `TypeError` is thrown otherwise):